darkedges/devspace-pingfederate/README.md

-# Devspace for Ping Fedrate
+# Devspace for Ping Federate

 This currently deploys